What does my baby look like in week 13?

 Hormones can play havoc with your digestive system in pregnancy, leaving you constipated and bloated.

 Do you have a headache?
-Perhaps you’re suffering from cramps, indigestion, dizziness, heartburn or swollen feet?
+Perhaps you’re uffering from cramps, indigestion, dizziness, heartburn or swollen feet?

-If you were struggling with sickness and this has now stopped, you may be feeling hungrier.
+If you were struggling with sickness in your first trimester and this has now stopped, you may be feeling hungrier.
 Although you need to eat food that is good for you and your baby, you don't need to eat for two!

 You only need to increase your calorie intake in the third trimester, and then, only by 200 calories a day.